ChadsArcade/Mame-Spinner/README.md

 #### First attempt: Arduino Leonardo / Pro Micro

 First efforts used a Pro Micro as they are very easy to use as HID devices - simply include Mouse.h and do a mouse.move(x,0,0).
 Whilst this works under a Windowed OS, DOS did not see the device as a mouse.
-I think this may be because the Arduino presents itself as multiple USB devices.
+I think this may be because the Arduino presents itself as multiple USB devices rather than as a simple mouse device.

 The code for this is included as ProMicro-Spinner.ino and is the easiest solution for those wanting a USB working under a Windows/Linux environment.
 The device will be seen as a mouse and will move the cursor along the X axis.
-The code is heavily commented and details the connections to be made to the spinner, and the option to scale up or down the sensitivity.
+The code is heavily commented and details the connections to be made to the spinner, and the options to scale up or down the sensitivity.

 #### Second attempt: Arduino emulating a PS/2 Mouse